 §4994.
 Hoisting.

-(2) Outrigger supports shall:
+(2) Outrigger or stabilizer supports shall:

 (A) Be strong enough to prevent crushing;

-(B) Be free from defects;
+(B) Be free from defects.

-(5) When a crane is equipped with stabilizers, the stabilizers shall be used in accordance with American Society of Mechanical Engineers (ASME) B30.22-2000, Sections 22-3.2.1(7) and (8), which are incorporated herein by reference.
+(5) When a crane is equipped with stabilizers, the stabilizers shall be used in accordance with American Society of Mechanical Engineers (ASME) B30.22-2010, Section 22-3.2.4, and/or B30.5-2011, Section 5-1.2, which are incorporated herein by reference.

 (d) The load or the boom shall not be lowered below the point where less than two full wraps of rope remain on grooved drums and three full wraps on ungrooved drums.